azure-ad-b2c/samples/policies/B2C2B2CMigration/Readme.md

 ## Configure the sample

-The following chnages will need to be made to [B2CMigrate_Extensions](Policy/B2CMigrate_Extensions.xml) file:
+The following changes will need to be made to [B2CMigrate_Extensions](Policy/B2CMigrate_Extensions.xml) file:
 1. Change the refernces from "yourtenant.onmicrosoft.com" to the name of your B2C Tenant.
 1. Change the refernce from "remoteb2ctenant" on Lines [36](Policy/B2CMigrate_Extensions.xml#L36) and [37](policy/B2CMigrate_Extensions.xml#L37) to your legacy B2C tenant name.
 1. Change the reference of "RemoteB2CProxyIdentityExperienceFrameworkAppId" on Lines [44](Policy/B2CMigrate_Extensions.xml#L44) and [53](Policy/B2CMigrate_Extensions.xml#L53) to the Proxy Identitiy Experience Framework Applicaiton Objects Client Id from your legacy tenant.